lotterfriends/bootstrap-wizard/README.md

 ## Options
 - defaultTitle : Label in the breadcrumb, if no Legend-Tag is set (default: 'Step')
-- nextClass: CSS-Class for the nextbutton (default: 'next')
+- nextClass: CSS-Class for the next button (default: 'next')
-- prevClass: CSS-Class for the previousbutton (default : 'previous')
+- prevClass: CSS-Class for the previous button (default : 'previous')
 - jumperClass: CSS-Class for the link in the breadcrumb (default: 'jump')
-- primaryButtonClass: CSS-Class for the primarybutton.
+- primaryButtonClass: CSS-Class for the primary button.
 Triggered by pressing the Enter Key. (default: 'btn-primary')

 ## Events
 ```javascript